cedric79/d3mft/README.md

-Learning the Anderson Impurity Model (LAIM) uses machine learning solve the Anderson Impurity Model.
+Data driven Dynamical Mean field Theory (D3MFT) uses machine learning solve the Anderson Impurity Model.

 For a quick install of this package, please make sure that you have the Anaconda package manager installed on your system, then simply run